The civilizing mission of the white man

 The English translation of the poem quoted in Dabashi’s article makes these lines especially awkward, so that the last two words stand out like a plea: ‘help us’.

-Guilt is not, as Dabashi suggests, ‘ennobling’ but the way we learn to know the world as infants, the means by which modern Germany has tried to distinguish itself from its past, and a provocation to better knowledge of the world which is of continuing importance to post-colonial politics.
+Guilt is not, as Dabashi suggests, ‘ennobling’ but the way we learn to know the world as infants; a means by which modern Germany has tried to distinguish itself from its past, and a provocation to better knowledge of the world which is of continuing importance to post-colonial politics.